 As my family has settled into our new normal, we’re all trying to figure out new rhythms and routines.
 My husband’s job schedule changed to second shift, so we’ve been getting used to not having him at home in the evenings.
 It’s a little challenging at times.
-Sometimes I want to come home and just relax, but I must figure out dinner and get the kids through their homework and bedtime routines, clean up and run laundry.
+Sometimes I want to come home and just relax, but I have to figure out dinner and get the kids through their homework and bedtime routines, clean up and run laundry.

 We’re figuring out what works for us.
 Sometimes I have my oldest cook dinner.
 I make them do the dishes or cleaning.
 They make their own school lunches either the night before or in the morning.
 Delegating is a must, I’m finding, and making everyone pitch in and take responsibility so that they realize we’re a team and it’s a group effort to keep the household running.
 Yes, there is much whining and complaining and, “It’s not my turn!”, “But I didn’t put that there!”… We’re working on the never-ending character training of the kids (let’s face it- of myself, too).